The Newsletter is not correctly? Please click: here |

 This online event aimed at discussing with invited stakeholders the first results of the WHY and the NewTRENDs projects.
 Both projects have recently finished their stakeholder consultation and are now in position to share their first insights.
 The joint workshop highlighted the set of households-energy behaviour models designed in WHY and the new societal trends that might impact future energy demand determining the enhancement of the energy demand models in NewTRENDs.

 Members of both projects discussed potential synergies and complementarities between both approaches to set a collaboration roadmap between the projects.
-Invited stakeholders also assessed the results presented, evaluating the alignment with the policy objectives in order to:
+Invited stakeholders also assessed the results presented, evaluating the alignment with the policy objectives in order to: - detect any missing points and

-2. prioritize the development of the components / societal trends selected.
+- prioritize the development of the components / societal trends selected.

 Visit the website for the results!